thegworld/gtx-browser/docs/gpu/gpu_testing.md

 Telemetry was originally conceived as a performance testing framework, but has proven valuable for correctness testing as well.
 Telemetry directs the browser to perform various operations, like page navigation and test execution, from external scripts written in Python.
-The GPU bots launch the full Chromium browser via Telemetry for the majority of the tests.
+The GPU bots launch the full GTx Browser browser via Telemetry for the majority of the tests.
 Using the full browser to execute tests, rather than smaller test harnesses, has yielded several
 advantages: testing what is shipped, improved reliability, and improved